fritzy/SleekXMPP/docs/getting_started/muc.rst

 Currently, our bot just sits dormantly inside the chat room, but we would like it to respond to two distinct events by issuing a generic message in each case to the chat room.
-In particular, when a member mention's the bot's nickname inside the chat room, and when a member joins the chat room.
+In particular, when a member mentions the bot's nickname inside the chat room, and when a member joins the chat room.

 Responding to Mentions